PennyLaneAI/pennylane/doc/development/guide/logging.rst

 .. code:: python

-   # debug_logger can be used to decorate and method or free function
+   # debug_logger can be used to decorate any method or free function
    # debug_logger_init can be used to decorate class __init__ methods.
    from pennylane.logging import debug_logger, debug_logger_init